 - Creating and Thinking Critically – children have and develop their own ideas, make links between ideas and develop strategies for doing things.

 The school follows the ‘Read, Write Inc’ phonic programme, using a wide range of physical and online resources to support this.
 Every child has access to a phonics session every day with intervention opportunities for those who find this area of learning more difficult.
 We use the phonics session to also develop children’s expertise in handwriting.
-We teach pre-cursive and then cursive handwriting as appropriate over the year.

 We provide effective and focused intervention for those children who are finding learning challenging and are not on track to meet the age-related expectations by the end of the year.
 This will be provided in an inclusive way and support from parents is also enlisted at an early stage to ensure that the children have every chance to achieve the Early Learning Goals.